Skip to content

 When to choose WordPress

-Choose WordPress when your primary concern is server response time and best practices.
+Choose WordPress when your primary concern is server response time and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose wpBakery